kevinsteves/pan-python/doc/panwfapi.rst

   is specified a PCAP from an environment that resulted in a *Malware* verdict is returned.

+ ``--changed``
+  Get the hashes of samples whose verdicts have changed within the last 30 days starting at the date specified with **--date**.

  ``--hash`` *hash*
-  MD5 or SHA256 hash for a WildFire sample.
+  MD5 or SHA256 hash for a WildFire sample.  **--hash** can be specified multiple times for queries which allow multiple hashes.
+  It can also be a path to a file containing the hashes or **'-'** to specify that hashes be read from *stdin*.

  ``--platform`` *id*
   Platform ID for sandbox environment.
 Valid platform IDs are: